-Steeped in history, wine, and wonderful rustic cuisine, Italy is Europe’s 3rd most visited country and one of its most enchanting travel destinations.
+Steeped in history, tradition, wine, and wonderful rustic cuisine, Italy is Europe’s 3rd most visited country and one of its most enchanting travel destinations.
 Over sixty-one million tourists visit Italy each year, drawn to its ancient sites and art-filled churches and museums of Rome, Florence, Venice, and Milan.
 If art and history aren’t your thing, Italy’s still got you covered, offering venues that range from mountainous ski resorts to Mediterranean beach towns (like the fantastic Amalfi Coast) to relaxing waterside retreats in the Lakes District.
 Italy is an excellent family destination, too, with children warmly welcomed everywhere.
 And for honeymooners, it’s hard to equal the romance and beauty of Matera.

 The 2024 Italy Travel Guide